-Since independence, Ukraine has undertaken sporadic, uneven reforms in building an efficient market-based economy that serves the public good.
-USAID continues to support the development of a business friendly environment that encourages small and medium-size business development.
-With USAID support, the Government of Ukraine recently achieved several milestones, including introducing an electronic disclosure and reporting system of publically listed companies, creating institutions to facilitate transparent and efficient asset trading, and development of bond market.
+After attaining independence in 1991, Ukraine undertook inconsistent reforms toward becoming an efficient market-based economy.
+USAID supports a competitive economy in Ukraine in which small and medium-size businesses are free to achieve their potential.
+With USAID support, the Government of Ukraine recently achieved several milestones, including introducing an electronic disclosure and reporting system for publicly listed companies, creating institutions to facilitate transparent and efficient asset trading, and developing a bond market.

-USAID works to build a strong financial sector in Ukraine that is regulated by politically and financially independent entities, supported by industry best practices, integrated with international standards, and trusted by Ukraine’s citizens and the investor community.
+USAID works with Ukrainians to build a strong financial sector in Ukraine regulated by politically and financially independent entities, supported by industry best practices, integrated with international standards, and trusted by Ukraine’s citizens and the investor community.

-USAID programs are helping improve the business climate at the national and local levels to encourage both domestic and foreign investment.
-By streamlining laws and regulations that determine the cost of doing business, USAID enables local businesses to compete in both domestic and international markets.
+USAID programs improve the business climate at the national and local levels to encourage domestic and foreign trade and investment.
+By streamlining laws and regulations that contribute to the cost of doing business, USAID fosters a competitive Ukrainian economy.

 Commercial Law Reform Project